(Effective Fall 2019)

 - interact skillfully with patients from across the life span;

 - demonstrate a commitment to professional growth and lifelong learning to promote evidence-based practice; and

 - demonstrate the necessary information literacy skills to utilize available resources effectively and appropriately throughout their career.

-Students enrolled in the Physical Therapy Assistant major must maintain a "C" or better in all of their major coursework.
+Students enrolled in the Physical Therapist Assistant major must maintain a 'C' or better in all of their major coursework.
 This major uses an A, B, C and F grading scale in all PTA courses.